watermelontools/watermelon/README.md

 To integrate a new service, several steps are to be taken, but it's pretty much copying code.

 First, we use oauth so you need to ensure that the service supports it.

+Remember that there are several procedures in our db to replicate.